rohan209547mourya/Automated-Auction-System/README.md

 # Features

 1. Admin
-> Can add new product
+> Can add new product,
-> Can delete product
+> Can delete product,
-> Manage sellers and buyers
+> Manage sellers and buyers,
 > Payment to seller after bid completed

 2. Store
-> Getting commission
+> Getting commission,
-> Organizing auctions
+> Organizing auctions,
-> allowing customers to register
+> allowing customers to register,
 > Manage bids of buyers

 3. Seller
-> Registration and Login
+> Registration and Login,
-> Provide product to store
+> Provide product to store,
 > Setting base price

 4. Buyers
-> Registration and Login
+> Registration and Login,
-> Can bid on products
+> Can bid on products,
 > Payment to store